11in/cloudinary/README.md

 # Cloudinary

 This provides some shortcodes and filters for generating Cloudinary URLs.
-It's mostly just a wrapper around the [Cloudinary Node SDK](https://cloudinary.com/documentation/node_integration).
+It's mostly just a wrapper around the [Cloudinary Node SDK](https://cloudinary.com/documentation/node_integration), although it will attempt some coercion to get valid public IDs from various kinds of input.

 ## Usage